 Invited Makers include bag designer and maker Allison Piracci with Solulu Handmade, baker Cheyenne Simmons with Great Exbaketations Bakery, woodworker Chris Conlon with Skulls and Sawdust, potter/sculptor Hannah Hutchinson with Just Noise Ceramics, artist Kasmira Demyan, printmaker and fabric artist Kathy Klompas with Ragged Edge Printmaking Studio, jeweler Katie Nare with Katie Nare Jewelry, artist Rebecca A. Flis, potter Ross Kunze, potter Beth Joslin, candlemaker and graphic artist Christine Ekstrom with Rise and Pine Candles, maker Dan Beck, maker Erin Eckler with EQWilbert, jeweler Lisa Frazer with ZoePea, artist and metalsmith Marissa Perkins, mosaic artist Noelle Adamoschek, artist Paul Hergenrother with PhD Design and photograpghy, and potter and illustrator Sarah Haze with Round Designs.

-The Makers Markets at Arlene’s are free and open to the public.
+The Makers Markets at Arlene’s are free to attend and open to the public.
 Not to mention family friendly and a great place to get that unique one of a kind thing.
-There will be something for everyone.
+There will be something for everyone and you’re sure to find something you love.
 You’ll be glad you shop locally and support local makers.
 Mark your calendars now and hope to see you there.